danangwijaya750/IPS-ML-Backend/readme.md

 # Flask Backend for Deep Learning Model Deployment

 This repository contains the code for deploying a deep learning model using Flask as a backend.
-The project aims to serve as a foundation for deploying deep learning models through A
+The project aims to serve as a foundation for deploying deep learning models through web services API.

 ## Project Overview